Download the latest stable release of

 Install the software.

-For example, under MS Windows 7, just run the downloaded
+For example, under MS Windows 10, download and run the

 They don't seem to be able to decide whether the programme is called 3D Slicer, 3DSlicer or just Slicer.